 Climbing experience and knowledge.
-Experience as a climber and knowledge of the industry are some of the most important and beneficial skills for a climbing gym owner to have.
-A gym owner who has not only climbed, but who also loves the sport, brings insight and enthusiasm to the business that you just can’t replace.
+Experience as a climber and knowledge of the industry are some of the most important and beneficial skills for a climbing gym owner.
+A gym owner who has not only climbed but who also loves the sport brings insight and enthusiasm to the business that you can’t replace.

 Interpersonal skills.
 A climbing gym owner needs strong interpersonal skills, which can help to make connections with and build relationships with new clients and current gym members.

 Attention to detail.
 Attention to detail is incredibly important in this business, especially when it comes to monitoring safety.

 Creativity.
 Climbing gyms can face plenty of competition, but a creative gym owner who can develop unique programs, classes, and opportunities can help develop a unique business model and make that gym stand out from others.

 Management experience.
 Experience in hiring, training, and managing employees is important for gym owners since employee management will be a standard aspect of daily gym operations.